 6. It’s on sale.
 Again, why is that?
 Is it an example of a passing trend on its way out… would you still wear it in 6 months?
 Do you really want it or do you (don’t we) just love a bargain?

 7. You’ve just got a pay rise and you want to spend some money.
 Well, we totally know what your saying… all we ask is that you check the questions in point two first.
 If you answer no, head on over to our Shopaholic’s guide to buying less.

 So, was the dress fab or fad, a no or a go?
 If you did buy it, please tell us what made it super special for you.
-We’d also love to hear any suggestions on any exquisite, ethically and ecologically made clothes you’ve found that could fill the blanks in our wardrobe, too.
+We’d also where can i buy generic viagra in the uk love to hear any suggestions on any exquisite, ethically and ecologically made clothes you’ve found that could fill the blanks in our wardrobe, too.
 Please share those with us in the comments section!